The Vamp audio analysis plugin system

 - For simple command-line purposes, there is also a Vamp host included in the developer SDK.

-- ... other hosts you'd like to see mentioned here?
+- ... any other hosts you'd like to see mentioned here?
 Tell us!

 Developers and DSP researchers!

-Just like an audio effects plugin (such as a VST), a Vamp
+Just like an audio effect such as a VST plugin, a Vamp plugin

-plugin is a binary module that can be loaded up by a host
+is a binary module that can be loaded by a host application and

 frequency.
 Read more about the